Brake Repair

 Cotton's Custom Diesel is dedicated to serving diesel truck owners in Butler, PA, and the surrounding areas.
 We provide our top-notch services to customers in Butler, Saxonburg, Kittaning, Worthington, Zelienople, Prospect, Portersville, Slippery Rock, West Sunbury, Chicora, East Brady, and Ellwood City, PA.
 Whether you need coolant system maintenance, repairs, or performance upgrades for your diesel truck, our experienced team is ready to deliver exceptional service wherever you are located within our service area.

 Contact Cotton's Custom Diesel for all your brake repair needs.
 Our team is ready to assist you with expert brake repairs and provide the highest level of customer service.
-Call us to schedule an appointment and ensure your pickup truck's brakes are in top condition.
+Call us to schedule an appointment and ensure your truck's brakes are in top condition.

 Curious About Pricing Parts or Need To Schedule An Appointment In The Shop?